clash-lang/docs.clash-lang.org/compiler-user-guide/src/developing-hardware/prelude.md

 </div>

 It is also possible to define a [Moore machine](https://en.wikipedia.org/wiki/Moore_machine) using the `moore` function in the Clash prelude.
-This differs to the Mealy machine by providing output based on the previous state (as oppoesd to the newly calculated state), and is specified by
+This differs to the Mealy machine by providing output based on the previous state (as opposed to the newly calculated state), and is specified by

 - A transfer function of type `state -> input -> state`
 - An output function of type `state -> output`